The Crown Prince Replaced by a Cat

-The Crown Prince Replaced by a Cat (Simplified Chinese: 狸貓换太子;Traditional Chinese: 狸貓換太子) is a famous Chinese story attested in the literary work The Seven Heroes and Five Gallants.
+The Crown Prince Replaced by a Cat (狸猫换太子 (狸貓換太子)) is a famous Chinese story attested in the literary work The Seven Heroes and Five Gallants.
 It is related to the theme of the calumniated wife and classified in the international Aarne-Thompson-Uther Index as type ATU 707, "The Three Golden Children".
 These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.

 Translations

 The tale has been variously translated to English as The Prince replaced by a Cat, "Cat in Exchange for a Prince"; The Baby Prince who was replaced by a Cat, Palace Plot, Exchange a Leopard Cat for the Crown Prince, A Cat Replaces the Crown Prince; and Exchanging a Leopard Cat for a Prince.

 Summary

-In this tale, recorded by Bao Zheng, Consort Li was an equal of Consort Liu when she gave birth to Emperor Renzong.
-Consort Liu plotted with eunuch Guo Huai to secretly swap the infant with a skinned Chinese wild cat.
+In this tale, Consort Li was an equal of Consort Liu when she gave birth to Emperor Renzong.
+Consort Liu plotted with eunuch Guo Huai to secretly swap the infant with a skinned Dragon Li cat.
 Outraged by the "monster baby" and believing her cursed, Emperor Zhenzong demoted Consort Li to the forbidden palace.
 Meanwhile, Consort Liu ordered her maid Kou Zhu to murder the infant and dump the body, but Kou Zhu gave the infant to eunuch Chen Lin, who hid him in a box and carried him to emperor's brother Eighth Prince, who took his infant nephew in as one of his sons.
 Later, Consort Liu persuaded Emperor Zhenzong to have Consort Li killed.
 Eunuch Yu Zhong volunteered to die in her place, and with the help of another eunuch Qin Feng, Consort Li finally escaped from the palace.
 Several years later, as an old blind woman in a poor village, she found the opportunity to tell the story to the good official Bao Zheng.
 Finally the hidden secret was unearthed and the crown prince, now Emperor Renzong, eventually accepted his birth mother.
-A maiden named Kou Zhu rescues the prince from drowning.